ksoltan/ksoltan.github.io/_posts/2016-11-01-whale-target.md

 lead_text: 'A life-size target of the back of a whale for drone whale tagging research.'
 secondary_text: 'The MDF frame, covered with StyroSpray-hardened fabric, measures 20 ft in length and 8 ft at its widest, an eight of an adult blue whale.'
 ---
+{% capture project_description %}
+This project was cool.
+This is another paragraph.
+Can we do a third one??
+{% endcapture %}
+{% include image-left.html content=project_description %}